 Ah, a complete asshole.
 Christian almost sighed in relief to be back in a situation he understood.
 Three years of abuse from Hubert had made Jerk Town familiar territory.
-It was a welcome place to regain his footing after the last disconcerting five minutes.
+It was a welcome place he could regain his footing after the last disconcerting five minutes.

 “Nothing,” he said, focusing on Mr. Three-Piece Douche like a laser.
 “He didn’t consult me, his lowly lab tech, before committing treason.”

 “So, you never knew that he was peddling the school’s intellectual property?
-That this ‘rep’ he was talking to was actually a North Korean spy?”
+That the ‘rep’ he was talking to was actually a North Korean spy?”

-“Well, when he held me hostage and tortured me, then broke my arm just to make a point to Dr. Wilkins, I started to have my suspicions.”
+“Well, the moment the rep held me hostage and tortured me, then broke my arm just to make a point to Dr. Wilkins, I started to have my suspicions.”